Subaru-SciOp/pfsconfig_redaction/README.md

 A tool to mask information unrelated to a specific proposal ID in `pfsDesign` and `pfsConfig` files.

-The following values are masked as follows.
+The following values are masked as follows when a fiber is assigned for a `SCIENCE` object, i.e., `targetType == 1`, `proposalId != "N/A"` and `proposalId` is not the specific proposal under processed.

 | Keyword                    |     Mask value |
 |----------------------------|---------------:|